Traditional Chinese Medicine

 One of Tui Na's advantages over simple massage is its ability to

-for joint pain (such as arthritis), sciatica, muscle spasms, and
+is especially effective for the relief of joint pain (such as arthritis),

-pain in the back, neck, and shoulders.
-It also helps chronic conditions
+sciatica, muscle spasms, and pain in the back, neck, and shoulders.

-such as insomnia, constipation, headaches (including migraines),
+constipation, headaches (including migraines), and tension associated

-and the tension associated with stress.
+with stress.

 Tui Na does not simply work on the muscles, bones, and joints.